How to leave Ohio residency?

 6) Update financial accounts

 Notify your banks, credit card companies, and other financial institutions about your new address.
-This ensures all your official documents and accounts reflect your new residency.
+This helps keep all your official documents and accounts aligned with your new residency.

 7) Notify your employer